columbia-castl/lean-genes/README.md

 The code in this repository enables privacy-preserving DNA sequence alignment using BWA and a throughput-increasing shim using exact matching that together we call Lean Genes.

-As of right now, dependencies are tracked (loosely, TODO) in requirements-unofficial.txt
+As of right now, dependencies + versions are tracked (loosely, TODO) in requirements-unofficial.txt

 ## SETUP